tianzehu/PA-and-Section-Writeups/Section1-HashMap-Writeup/README.md

 Below is a reminder of how to use the split method.

 ```
-String[] strs = s1.split(" ");
+    String[] strs = s1.split(",");
 ```

-Determine which element of the array you will need to access in order to read in the source airport.
-The three letter source airport code will be your key and the count of flights will be your value.
+Determine which element of the array you will need to access to read the source airport.
+A String with the three letter source airport code will be your key and the count of flights starting at that airport will be your value.
 What value should you initialize each key to?
 When should you increment the value?
 How should you update the value?

 Hint: The get(key) method returns the value associated with the key

-*See Resources below for a reminder about methods relating to Scanner and String.
+(*) See Resources below for a reminder about methods relating to Scanner and String.

 ### Step Four - Output the Results
-Once you have totaled all departing flights, print the output with this format:
+Once you have totaled all departing flights, print the airports in alphabetic order followed by the number of flights leaving that airport in the following
+format:

     Three Digit Airport Code - Number of flights

 Example

 ```
+ GYD - 1
  MRV - 1
- GYD - 1
 ```

 Remember a HashMap is unordered, so you will have to take the following step